alanvardy/tod/docs/installation.md

 You can then find the binary in `/target/release/`

-Will ask for your [Todoist API token](https://todoist.com/prefs/integrations) on the first run
+It will ask you to OAuth or provide your [Todoist API token](https://todoist.com/prefs/integrations) on the first run